DockYard/ember-cli-deploy-compress/README.md

 *Default:* `["best"]`

-When the value is `["best"]`, it will automatically decide wether it can use brotli or has to stick to gzip automatically.
+When the value is `["best"]`, it will automatically decide whether it can use brotli or if it has to stick with gzip automatically.
-If the users want to force one algorithm, they force it passing `compression: ["brotli"]`.
+If the users want to force one algorithm, they can force it by passing `compression: ["brotli"]`.
 Also, users can force the addon to use both algorithms simultaneously with `compression: ["gzip", "brotli"]`.
 When both algorithms are used, the user has to also enable the `keep` option.